 I’m going to let you in on a little secret…

-It’s similar to parenting… I am constantly blown away by how much my kids teach me more about life, more about myself, then I ever feel like I teach them!
+It’s similar to parenting… I am constantly blown away by how much more my kids teach me about life and about myself than I ever feel like I teach them!

 You see, you’ll never hear me say I know everything.